RayCarrot/Rayman3Readvanced/README.md

 You can also launch the game with a BizHawk .bk2 TAS file which will have it play the button inputs from that.

+## Supported platforms
+The following platforms are currently supported.
+More platforms are planned in the future.

+- Windows 7 and above (x64)

+## Supported game ROMs
+The following ROMs are supported.
+Prototype ROMs will not work due to them using different addresses and earlier game data.

+- Rayman 3 (GBA - Europe)
+- Rayman 3 (GBA - USA)
+- Rayman 10th Anniversary (GBA - Europe)
+- Rayman 10th Anniversary (GBA - USA)
+- Winnie the Pooh's Rumbly Tumbly Adventure & Rayman 3 (GBA - Europe)
+- Rayman 3 (N-Gage)

 ## Debug mode
 Pressing the `tab` key while playing will toggle the debug mode.
 This is set up using ImGUI and is meant to help debugging the game.